Theta Cygni: Companions

 θ Cygni has several faint companions.
 The closest is θ Cygni B, a 13th magnitude red dwarf around 3" distant, and believed to be in orbit around 46 AU from θ Cygni.
 A 12th magnitude star around an arc minute distant is catalogued as component C and is believed to be an optical companion.
 Component D is a magnitude 12.5 star also thought to be an optical companion.
 GJ 765B, not to be confused with θ Cygni B, is 13th magnitude and a possible subdwarf companion.
-GSC 03564-00642 is another 13th magnitude red dwarf and thought to be a common proper montion companion to θ Cygni.
+GSC 03564-00642 is another 13th magnitude red dwarf and thought to be a common proper motion companion to θ Cygni.

 θ Cygni B has an apparent visual magnitude of 13.03, which is too faint to be seen without a telescope.
 It has a stellar classification of M3 V and an estimated mass of about 0.33 times the mass of the Sun. θ Cygni A and B are traveling together through space with a high proper motion of 0.261 arcseconds per year, or 0.4° per century.
 It is possible that θ Cygni B is itself a close binary containing two red dwarfs, each of which would be fainter and less massive than calculated for a single star.